2023-11-30 05:01:09

 According to Marshall, 32 new officers have been added in the last month to the Northern Correctional Facility, serving Brooke, Hancock, Marshall, Ohio and Wetzel counties, with two new officers starting in the next two weeks.
 The James H. “Tiger” Morton Juvenile Center in Institute is fully staffed.
 The Donald R. Kuhn Juvenile Center in Boone County has only one correctional officer vacancy.

 “We have shown some growth in our facilities throughout the state,” Marshall said.
 “There’s been a tremendous amount of work done by our new recruiting team and structure we have in place … we’ve had a lot of success promoting our facilities and what we do.
-We’re excited about the potential of obtaining more officers.”
+We’re excited regarding the potential of obtaining more officers.”

 Marshall also said some progress has been made regarding overpopulation of inmates in state correctional facilities and how inmates are distributed across the entire system of jails and prisons.